Sylvexia/dl_cnn_hw1/report.md

 Here, I feed the model ```32*32``` image directly to the model, without resizing, data augmentation and learning rate scheduling.

-(Parameters: lr=0.0001, weight_decay=0.0001, epoch = 40)
+(Parameters: Adam optimizer, lr=0.0001, weight_decay=0.0001, epoch = 40)

-During the transfer learning, it seems the learning rate shouldn't be too high.
+During the transfer learning, it seems the learning rate shouldn't be too high, so I set the learning rate to 1/10 as the original.

 Here's cifar 10 result: